zira-dev/docs/_docs/data-sources/triggers.md

 ##### Action
 describes what type of notification will be sent.

-* **Post to** -  the channel the notification will be posted to, all channel followers will the receive the notification.
+* **Post to** -  the channel the notification will be posted to
+- *Note:* all channel followers will the receive the notification.